Redeveloping the house of God

 Still, while housing may work for some parishes, some in the church caution it isn’t viable everywhere.

-Kindred Works is an affordable housing social enterprise created in 2022 by the United Church of Canada with a mandate to help parishes redevelop their land into housing.
-Its target is for one-third of all units it produces to be classified affordable (defined as costing less than 30% of household income for tenants of moderate income) or deeply affordable (affordable to those with low or very low income).
-Since its founding, Kindred has begun planning or implementing projects across the United Church and in the Anglican dioceses of Niagara and Toronto.
+In 2019, the United Church of Canada created the United Property Resource Corporation (UPRC), with a mandate to help parishes make decisions about their property.
+Kindred Works, formed in 2022 as a for-profit company to work alongside UPRC, helps those parishes plan or implement development projects across the United Church and in the Anglican dioceses of Niagara and Toronto.
+Its target is for one-third of all units it produces to be classified affordable (defined as costing less than 30% of household income for tenants of moderate income) or, where additional government funding is available, deeply affordable (affordable to those with low or very low income).
 So far, its upcoming and underway projects total 3,650 housing units, with a goal to build 8,000 by 2029.
 This year, it made Fast Company magazine’s list of 2024’s most innovative companies.
 Kindred Works also counts environmental responsibility and UN sustainable development goals among its aims, but CEO Tim Blair says the core of the business, and the impetus behind it, was the United Church’s desire to give churches looking to develop housing more of a hand in their property’s future.

 Kindred Works CEO Tim Blair says Kindred Works offers churches an opportunity to redevelop their properties while keeping some control over their future.
 Photo: provided by Kindred Works

 “They were seeing communities of faith either partner with developers or the properties were just being sold.
 And really both the common good was being lost, and an opportunity to think about property in a way that can continue to deliver impact in the communities […] for decades to come,” he says.
-Rather than sell property outright and wait to see whether the redevelopment works out, Kindred offers churches a deal: retain ownership of the land, work together with Kindred to develop the property and share the proceeds.
+Rather than sell property outright and wait to see whether the redevelopment works out, Kindred offers churches a deal: retain ownership of the land and have Kindred redevelop the property while sharing the proceeds with land and equity investors.

 Kindred projects often focus on what developers call gentle densification, building low-rise buildings or townhouses on unused land or in low-density areas.
 Stuart Hutcheson, chair of the Anglican diocese of Toronto’s property committee, says the main draw of that model is that it fits the diocese’s preference that the church retain control over redeveloped property, allowing it to continue to use it for mission or to change direction if needs shift in the future.
 That’s why in 2023, his diocese signed a partnership with Kindred Works for the company to provide feasibility studies for Toronto parishes that ask for its help redeveloping their land.